There are three very important aspects to correctly lighting a room that will determine how the light will hit the

 Placement of the Fixture in the Room on the Ceiling

 Another important part of the equation is where the lamp will be placed in the room.
 This will affect how the beam spread will hit the space.
 If you get a lighting plan with your set of architectural plans and there is no center line on any of the fixtures then nothing has been formulated to determine that and it is left up to the guy in the field to decide and you do not want that.

 ( EXAMPLE OF CENTERLINE OF FIXTURE FOR PLACEMENT)

 This is important in figuring how the beam spread will impact the design.
 The illustration below shows the beam spread missing the face of the wall cabinet and hitting the countertop.
-If the fixture was placed to close to the wall the beam spread would intersect the face of the cabinet creating a harsh scallop of light on the face of the cabinet and not covering the counter space as it should.
-To avoid this, the lighting designer would figure the degree of beam spread with the proper candlepower for the height of ceiling and calculate placement.
+If the fixture was placed too close to the wall the beam spread would intersect the face of the cabinet creating a harsh scallop of light on the face of the cabinet and not covering the counter space as it should.
+To avoid this, the lighting designer would figure the degree of beam spread with the proper candlepower for the height of the ceiling and calculate placement.

 (This illustration shows the proper calculation of beam spread in relationship to cabinetry and countertop.)